jeakwon/jeakwon.github.io/_pages/about.md

 years: [2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016]
 ---
-**Artificial Systems Aligned with Natural Intelligence**

-Currently, I am interested in developing artificial systems that align well with natural intelligence:
+**Artificial Systems Aligned with Natural Intelligence** Currently, I am interested in developing machines that connect with humans:
-- Short-term and long-term memory systems in Transformer
-- Machine vision representational alignment with brain
-- Understanding and developing an intelligent behavior system
+(i) **Machine memory**: Since the human brain efficiently learns through memory-driven contexts, we could enhance AI performance by adopting brain-inspired methods.
+(ii) **Machine behavior**: As interactions with machines become more important, creating machines that make decisions and act like humans becomes crucial.
+(iii) **Machine emotion**: Humans are emotional beings, and the goal is to create empathetic machines that can understand and share human emotions.

 If you have any similar research interests, feel free to reach out!